Starweb: Reception

 Starweb received various reviews in the 1970s and 1980s after publication.
 Jay Reese reviewed the game in an April 1977 issue of The Space Gamer and concluded that, "If you can get past the early errors and discouragement, you will find that Starweb can be a fascinating game."
 Chris Harvey reviewed the game for White Dwarf in its June–July 1980 issue, stating that, "if you like what you've read, then save up your pennies, cross those empty evenings off your diary and jump into the new hobby of CM PBM."
 Also in July 1980, Paul S. Person provided a review in The Space Gamer, commenting that "Starweb is a smoothly-run game ... which emphasizes diplomacy at the expense of detail.
 It is recommended for those who like galactic empire themes and who would like a game with lots of hidden intelligence."
 In the April 1983 edition of Dragon, Michael Gray stated, "This is Flying Buffalo's science fiction play-by-mail game of conquest, trade, exploration and diplomacy.
 And it's nothing short of a masterpiece!"
 In a 1987 issue of White Wolf, reviewer Stewart Wieck stated that "Starweb is a superior PBM game," ranking it a 9 out of a possible 10.

+Stewart Wieck reviewed Starweb in White Wolf #10 (1988), rating it a 9 out of 10 and stated that "Starweb is a superior PBM game.
+Though among the first of PBM games, Starweb has continued to remain popular, a true testimony to its excellence, and it has won numerous awards."